pascme05/PyPowerSim/README.md

 - The transfer functions for the input and output filter are not yet verified.
 Also, there is no protection against instability of the transfer functions.
 - Soft switching architectures are not included yet.
 - The interpolation methods for calculating the tabulated parameter options are only linear now.
-- The MOSFET implementation needs to be finalised and verified.

 # Architecture